Parent of a Future Doctor: Everything You Need to Know

 Extracurriculars

 The Work and Activities section of the medical school application summarizes the wide range of extracurricular activities your child participated in during their time in college.
-Applicants can select 15 premed experiences, ranging from extracurricular activities, volunteering experiences, employment, honors, and more.
+Applicants can select 15 premed experiences, including extracurricular activities, volunteer experiences, employment, honors, and more.
 They then have the opportunity to discuss how those experiences shaped their desire to become a physician.

 Admissions committees are primarily looking for experience in three key areas:

-Applicants do not need to have an even amount of experience across each area, but they must have some exposure to each, as this demonstrates the applicant has the kind of well-rounded experience and relevant interests needed to know whether or not they truly want to pursue medicine.
+Applicants do not need to have an equal amount of experience in each area, but they must have some exposure to each, as this demonstrates that the applicant has the well-rounded experience and relevant interests needed to determine whether they truly want to pursue medicine.

 How Long Does It Take to Become a Doctor?

 Medical school lasts 4 years.
-Generally speaking, the first 2 years are preclinical and focus more on classroom work and lecture.
-The second 2 years are clinical, involving clinical rotations, also known as clerkships, where students rotate through different medical specialties and learn practical skills under the supervision of residents and attending physicians in a hospital.
+The first two are preclinical and focus primarily on classroom work and foundational science.
+The final two are clinical, where students rotate through different specialties and learn hands-on under the supervision of residents and attending physicians.

-After medical school, there are 3-7 years of residency, depending on your child’s chosen specialty—plastic surgery, pediatrics, or family medicine, for example.
-This brings the total to 7-11 years to become a doctor after college.
+After medical school, there are 3 to 7 years of residency depending on your child’s chosen specialty.
+Family medicine and pediatrics are on the shorter end at 3 years; neurosurgery is the longest at 7.
+That puts the total at 7 to 11 years to become a doctor after college.

 Tuition